 - How does life develop?

-- Can life develop in ways that we would not have imagined/planned yet?
+- and can it develop in ways that we would not have imagined/planned yet?

 Why is the AI sexist?

 You will have noticed, we talk about the feminine, and the choice is not neutral.
 No, you're not dreaming: why are the names and voices of virtual assistants, so to speak, exclusively feminine?
-In view of the domination of the genre, one can legitimately ask the question of a will of cliché, as recalled this interesting article of Mashable France: one does not want to break the atmosphere, but even artificial intelligence is sexist.
-Nature, Mashable, Forbes, Fortune, Futurism, The Conversation and many other medias report the same problems and their origins to us.
-You can read “There’s a reason Siri, Alexa and AI are imagined as female – sexism”, written by Amy Chambers in The Conversation.
+In view of the domination of the genre, one can legitimately ask the question of a will of cliché, as recalled this interesting article of Mashable France: one does not want to break the atmosphere, but even artificial intelligence is sexist

 AI and anthropomorphism

-We measure everything to our own scale.
-The anthropomorphism is always part of the table, because even with empathy, it is not easy for us to understand the universe on different scales and heights than the human one.
+We measure everything at our own scale, and the anthropomorphism is always in the picture, because even endowed with empathy, it is not simple for us to understand the universe at other scales and yardsticks than that of the human.

 δ δ δ δ δ